This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-However, you don’t have to stick to the chocolate buttercream in this recipe.
-This cake goes well with just about any frosting.
-Top it with our double chocolate cream cheese frosting or fill it with some homemade marshmallow fluff.
+You don’t have to stick to the chocolate buttercream in this recipe.
+Try it with my chocolate cream cheese frosting or fill it with some homemade marshmallow fluff.

 Serving a slice of a triple layer chocolate cake.